cms-analysis/HiggsAnalysis-CombinedLimit/data/tutorials/groups/README.md

 The files in this directory are a tutorial on:
 - defining groups of nuisances,
 - creating snapshots from fits, and
-- breaking down uncertainties by freezing groups of nuisances while starting from the snaphot.
+- breaking down uncertainties by freezing groups of nuisances while starting from the snapshot.

 The files in this directory are:
 - [`myanalysis.dc.txt`](./myanalysis.dc.txt): a two-bin counting experiment datacard with some tension built into the observation and multiple nuisance groups defined.